Ella Reeve Bloor: Early years

 Ella Reeve "Mother" Bloor was born Ella Reeve on Staten Island on July 8, 1862, the daughter of Harriet Amanda (née Disbrow) and Charles Reeve.
 She grew up in Bridgeton, New Jersey.
 She was married first to Lucien Bonaparte Ware, then Louis Cohen, and finally Andrew Omholt.
 Ella married Lucian Ware in February 1882, at ages of 19 and 27, respectively.
 In the following 10 years, the couple had seven children.
 However, three died by the age of 3 (Pauline Stites Ware, Charles Reeve Ware, and Lucien Bonaparte Ware, Jr [twin to Harold]), leaving 4 children: Grace, Helen, Harold and Hamilton Disbrow Ware.
 Her daughter, Helen Ware, was a concert violinist while son, Harold Ware, became an agriculture expert as an activist in the Communist Party of America.
 One of her other sons was Hamilton D. "Buzz" Ware, an artist and prominent leader in the Village of Arden, Delaware, where she lived for many years.
+According to her later FBI files, Bloor met with Dr. M.V.
+Ball of Philadelphia, a student of Marx and Engels, who converted her to socialism.
 Ella and Lucien divorced in 1896 and the following year, at about age 35, she married Louis Cohen.
 In the following three years, the couple had two children: Victor Hugo Cohen and Carl M. Cohen.
 Ella and Louis Cohen likely divorced by 1906.
 In 1930, at about age 68, Ella married Andrew Omholt.